 The expected sales volume plays a large part in determining how a part should be produced.
 If the volumes are high enough it may make sense to consider molding or casting the part.
 While both these processes involve substantial tooling expenses, the piece part price can be greatly reduced even when the tooling costs are amortized over the life of the product.
 In some cases, a high-volume part may be machined for the first few months to allow for the design to stabilize.
 If there are not changes to the part they may transition to a molded or cast part as a cost reduction program.

 The finish requirements of a part effect design for manufacturing as well.
-Metal parts will need at least one secondary operation to either heat treat to harden or one of many finishes that can be selected based upon material and what environment the product with be used in.
-The simplest, stainless steel the process may just be a passivation which is a cleaning process.
-With aluminum parts the choices are numerous, anodizing in several colors, hard anodizing, nickel plating, painting, and powder coating are the most popular.
+There any many finishes that can be selected based upon material and environmental factors.
+For example, metal parts will need at least one secondary operation to complete.
+The simplest option is stainless steel which requires only a cleaning process referred to as passivization.
+With aluminum parts, the choices are numerous, with anodizing in several colors, hard anodizing, nickel plating, painting, and powder coating being the most popular.

 Material selection will determine not only the raw material cost but also the feed rates (time) that can be used while machining.
 With many products today being electro-mechanical, the design of printed circuit boards and component selection is critical.
 Careful consideration needs to be given to the availability of components; obsolesce is a major and costly issue.
 The performance and function of many electronic boards can be impacted by the heat transfer requirements of the components used.
 Thermal analysis and safety are a key aspect of the DFM review of electronics.
 Product performance verification should be reviewed to assure the safety of the assemblers.
 While this relates to hardware the creation of software generally gets a close review and some updating.
 Testing and certification of products can a significant impact on cost, however, these are usually one-time certifications (CE or UL).